Enable-NCacheTLS - PowerShell Cmdlet

 <String> |

-Specifies one or more IP addresses of cache servers, cache clients, or bridge nodes where TLS settings will be applied.
-Provide a comma-separated list of IP addresses to enable TLS settings on the desired nodes.
-Please ensure that client nodes with NCache installed are included; for NCache clients without installation, use manual configuration. | - |
+Specifies the IP addresses of cache servers, cache clients, or bridge nodes where TLS settings will be applied.
+Provide a comma-separated list of IP addresses to configure TLS on the desired nodes.
+Please ensure that client nodes with NCache installed are included; for clients without NCache installation, configure them manually. | - |

 -Credentials |